Professional

 5.1.
 Systems X Property

-In performing the services, Systems X may use products, materials, information, ideas, concepts, know-how, techniques, tools, templates, models, software, procedures, documentation, technology, interfaces, data and databases, reports, processes, best practices, and methodologies owned or licensed by, or developed on behalf of, Systems X or any of its partners or suppliers (collectively, the "Systems X property").
-Subject to the limited rights expressly granted hereunder, Systems X and its licensors reserve and retain all right, title, and interest in and to the services and the Systems X property, respectively, including all patents and applications, therefore, copyrights, trademarks, domain name rights, trade secret rights and all other intellectual property rights (collectively, “intellectual property rights”) therein.
-No Systems X property shall be deemed to be a work product.
-Systems X may modify or improve any Systems X property at any time.
-Such Systems X property and Systems X’s rights (including all intellectual property rights) will consist of all enhancements, modifications, adaptations, and derivative works therein and thereto (whether made by Systems X, Customer, a third-party or jointly Except as expressly set forth herein, Customer is not granted any right, title or interest in or to any Systems X property or any other equipment, supplies or materials owned, leased or licensed by or to Systems X, whether related to the performance of the services, use or operation of the deliverables or otherwise.
-All Systems X property is deemed to be Systems X confidential information.
+In performing the Services, Systems X may use products, materials, information, ideas, concepts, know-how, techniques, tools, templates, models, software, procedures, documentation, technology, interfaces, data and databases, reports, processes, best practices, and methodologies owned or licensed by, or developed on behalf of, Systems X or any of its partners or suppliers (collectively, the “Systems X Property”).
+Subject to the limited rights expressly granted under this Services Agreement, Systems X and its licensors reserve and retain all right, title, and interest in and to the Services and the Systems X Property, including all patents and applications therefor, copyrights, trademarks, domain name rights, trade secret rights, and all other intellectual property rights (collectively, “Intellectual Property Rights”).
+No Systems X Property shall be deemed Work Product.
+Systems X may modify or improve any Systems X Property at any time.
+All enhancements, modifications, adaptations, and derivative works of the Systems X Property, whether made by Systems X, Customer, a third party, or jointly, shall remain the exclusive property of Systems X. Except as expressly provided herein, Customer is not granted any right, title, or interest in or to any Systems X Property or any other equipment, supplies, or materials owned, leased, or licensed by or to Systems X, whether related to the performance of the Services, use or operation of the Deliverables, or otherwise.
+All Systems X Property shall be deemed Systems X Confidential Information.

 5.2.
 Systems X Ownership of Work Product

-Systems X shall own and retain all the rights, title, and interest (including all Intellectual property rights) in and to all work product as well as all recommendations, ideas, techniques, know-how, designs, programs, development tools, processes, integrations, enhancements, and other technical information and any modifications or adaptations to, and derivative works from, the foregoing, whether developed by Systems X in the course of performing or providing any services or co-developed by the parties under any work order(s).
-No work product shall be deemed a “work made for hire”.
-Suppose any work product is delivered to Customer in connection with providing the services (including any work product included as a deliverable or portion thereof).
-In that case, Systems X hereby grants to Customer a non-exclusive, worldwide (subject to export laws), royalty-free, fully paid-up, limited right to access and use the work product only.
-Such rights shall not be sub-licensable, assignable, or transferable, except in connection with Customer’s assignment of these services terms and all work orders hereunder.
+Systems X shall own and retain all rights, title, and interest (including all Intellectual Property Rights) in and to all Work Product, as well as all recommendations, ideas, techniques, know-how, designs, programs, development tools, processes, integrations, enhancements, and other technical information, together with any modifications, adaptations, or derivative works thereof, whether developed by Systems X in the course of providing the Services or co-developed by the Parties under any Work Order.
+No Work Product shall be deemed a “work made for hire.”

 5.3.
 Residuals

-Nothing in this services agreement will: (a) prohibit or limit Systems X’s use of ideas, concepts, know-how, methods, techniques, skill, knowledge, and experience that were used, developed, and gained in connection with Systems X’s provision of any services under these services terms or any work order; or (b) preclude Systems X from marketing, developing or using for any other purpose, any services or products for the benefit of Systems X or any other party.
-Systems X will continue to be free to use and exploit the services and any work product to undertake the same or similar services and provide the same or similar products to other customers and entities.
+Nothing in this Services Agreement will: (a) prohibit or limit Systems X’s use of ideas, concepts, know-how, methods, techniques, skill, knowledge, and experience that were used, developed, or gained in connection with Systems X’s provision of any Services under these Services Terms or any Work Order; or (b) preclude Systems X from marketing, developing, or using for any other purpose any services or products for the benefit of Systems X or any other party.
+Systems X will continue to be free to use and exploit the Services and any Work Product to undertake the same or similar services and provide the same or similar products to other customers and entities.

 6. CONFIDENTIALITY